MPI-Dortmund/FLIM_Thermometry/README.md

 fitGlobalHistogramFromSPC.m -- sample code to generate a histogram from SPC-data and fit it to 2 different models
 SampleFile_01.ptu           -- part of the data used in Fig. 1
 SampleFile_02.spc           -- part of the data used in Fig. 3
+IRwaterheating.mph          -- Simulation of water heating and thermal dissipation in COMSOL multiphysics

 [1] "Robust thermometry-imaging at sub-micrometer and millisecond-resolution by fluorescence lifetime microscopy
     allows for additional acquisition of multiple imaging channels", submitted